Have you ever asked yourself who the oldest Premier League players of all time are? Well, we can reveal the top 10 for you in our latest countdown.

 Jens Lehmann played 148 times for Arsenal in the Premier League, but his last appearance came as a surprise.
 He came out of retirement following injuries to Wojciech Szczęsny, Łukasz Fabiański and Vito Mannone and was thrust into the action on a sunny day in Blackpool in 2011 – this time after Manuel Almunia was injured in the warm-up.

-They won 3-1, with the only blot on his performance being a 52nd-minute Gary Taylor-Fletcher strike but it didn’t ruin what was his 200th and final appearance for the Gunners.
-With this appearance, the German became the second-oldest player to ever play a competitive match for the club, with only Jock Rutherford being eight days older when appearing back in 1926.
+They won 3-1, with the only blot on his performance being a 52nd-minute Gary Taylor-Fletcher strike but it didn’t ruin what was his 200th and final appearance for Arsenal.
+With this appearance, the German became the second-oldest player to ever play a competitive match for the club, with Jock Rutherford only eight days older when appearing back in 1926.

 It’s impossible to discuss Lehmann without a mention of his disciplinary record.
 He was given 12 yellow cards across his 148 Premier League games, with eight of these coming in 2006-07 – double what any other goalkeeper has ever been given in a single Premier League campaign.